Adventure Time: LGBTQ+ representation

+Finale

-During the last seasons of Adventure Time, there was talk at Cartoon Network about concluding the series.
-Olivia Olson, who provided the voice of Marceline, said that since this discussion wore on for a while "the ending of the show was getting stretched and stretched and stretched".
+During the last seasons of Adventure Time, there was discussion at Cartoon Network about concluding the series.
+Olivia Olson, who provided the voice of Marceline, said that since this discussion wore on for a while, "the ending of the show was getting stretched and stretched and stretched".
 Chief content officer Rob Sorcher told the Los Angeles Times of the network's decision to end the series, saying:

 Adventure Time was playing less and less on Cartoon Network, yet we were moving towards a large volume of episodes.
 And I really began thinking "[The end] can't come quickly as a sudden company decision, it needs to be a conversation over a period of time."
-And it did also strike me that if we don't wind this up soon, we're going to have a generation of fans graduate through the [television] demo[graphic that Cartoon Network targets] and we won't have completed a thought for them.
+And it did also strike me that if we don't wind this up soon, we're going to have a generation of fans graduate through the [television] demo [graphic that Cartoon Network targets] and we won't have completed a thought for them.